SeyiWills/AutoDeleteTrash-Script/README.md

 # AutoDeleteTrash-Script
 These Scripts was created in Python to AutoDelete your Recycle Bin on Windows 10/11.
 It shows what items are in your recycle bin and then it deletes the trash every 30 seconds and pauses for one second.
 Linux and MacOS verison will be coming soon!
 You can download Script and play around with it.
+Will continue to Build out this Script and build it into the Mac/Linux/Windows envronments Natively